actions/actions-runner-controller/README.md

 In case you have a more complex scenarios, try writing two or more entries under `scheduledOverrides`.

 The earlier entry is prioritized higher than later entries.
 So you usually define one-time overrides in the top of your list, then yearly, monthly, weekly, and lastly daily overrides.

-### Deploying Multiple Controllers

-> This feature requires controller version => [v0.18.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.18.0)

-> **_INFO:_**  Be aware when using this feature that CRDs are cluster wide and so you should upgrade all of your controllers (and your CRDs) as the same time if you are doing an upgrade.
-Do not mix and match CRD versions with different controller versions.
-Doing so risks out of control scaling.

-By default the controller will look for runners in all namespaces, the watch namespace feature allows you to restrict the controller to monitoring a single namespace.
-This then lets you deploy mutiple controllers in a single cluster.
-You may want to do this either because you wish to scale beyond the API rate limit of a single PAT / GitHub App configuration or to support multiple GitHub organizations with runners installed at the organization level in a single cluster.

-This feature is configured via the `--watch-namespace` flag (see Helm values documentation for configuring with Helm).
-When a namespace is provided via this flag the controller will only monitor runners in that namespace.

-You should install each controller in the same namespace as the runners it is in charge of as defined with the `--watch-namespace` flag.

 ### Runner with DinD